arangodb/docs-hugo/site/content/3.12/develop/transactions/stream-transactions.md

   waiting on collection locks.
 This option is only meaningful when using `exclusive` locks.
 If not specified, a default value is used.
 Setting `lockTimeout` to `0` makes ArangoDB not time out waiting for a lock.
 - `maxTransactionSize`: Transaction size limit in bytes.
+Can be at most the value of the `--transaction.streaming-max-transaction-size` startup option.

 The method returns an object that lets you run supported operations as part of the transactions, get the status information, and commit or abort the transaction.